-In this section, the resolved frontal structures are compared quantitatively between the model simulations and the aircraft observations in order to assess the extent to the model converges on the observed atmospheric characteristics with increasing resolution.
+In this section, the resolved frontal structures are compared quantitatively between the model simulations and the aircraft observations in order to assess the extent to which the model converges on the observed atmospheric characteristics with increasing resolution.
 First, the area-average vorticity and divergence across the front are calculated via circuit integrals.
-Whilst the width of the front decreases with resolution, the magnitude of the maxima in the vorticity and divergence fields increase.
-The expectation is that the area-average values are insensitive to resolution, even if the fine-scale structure of the front is not well resolved.
+While the width of the front decreases with resolution, the magnitude of the maxima in the vorticity and divergence fields increases.
+The expectation is that the area-average values are insensitive to resolution, even if the finescale structure of the front is not well resolved.
 Second, the local structure of the front is analyzed.
-Do the highest resolution model simulations capture the observed frontal width?
-Aspects relating to the turbulent activity seen Figure 5 are considered in Section 5 and characteristics of frontal instability are discussed in Section 6.
+Do the highest-resolution model simulations capture the observed frontal width?
+Aspects relating to the turbulent activity seen in Fig. 5 are considered in section 5, and the characteristics of frontal instability are discussed in section 6.

-It is noted that Figure 5 also shows evidence of an influence from the domain boundary in the 200 m and 100 m simulations, in which roll-like structures emanate from the proximate in-flow (i.e. western) boundary (panels e and f).
-Such rolls are a common feature in O(100 m) models (Boutle et al., 2014).
-The rolls decay before reaching the area of the flight track in the 200 m simulation, but not the 100 m simulation, indicating that care is needed in drawing conclusions from that simulation.
-In addition, there are strong wave type features immediately ahead of the front in the 100 m simulation, perhaps indicating that the frontal structure is adjusting to smaller scales in the 100 m simulation and emitting pre-frontal gravity waves in the process (e.g. Shakespeare and Taylor, 2014).
-A strong pre-frontal gravity wave packet parallel to the front was observed from the aircraft, as described by Knippertz et al. (2010), but the similarity to the gravity waves evident in the 100 m simulation is not explored further here.
-Finally, it is also noted that the 100 m simulation appears to exhibit a numerical instability lying along the front from where it leaves the domain at the northern boundary.
-Together, these shortcomings of the 100 m simulation highlight current limitations of trying to attain high resolution simulations of non-stationary dynamic features such as fronts.
-Further 100 m simulations with a larger domain will prove useful for understanding these processes, but were not possible at the time of writing due to the computational cost.
+It is noted that Fig. 5 also shows evidence of influence from the domain boundary in the 200- and 100-m simulations, in which roll-like structures emanate from the proximate inflow (i.e., western) boundary (Figs. 5e and 5f).
+Such rolls are a common feature in O(100) m models (Boutle et al. 2014).
+The rolls decay before reaching the area of the flight track in the 200-m simulation, but not the 100-m simulation, indicating that care is needed in drawing conclusions from that simulation.
+In addition, there are strong wave-type features immediately ahead of the front in the 100-m simulation, perhaps indicating that the frontal structure is adjusting to smaller scales in the 100-m simulation and emitting prefrontal gravity waves in the process (e.g., Shakespeare and Taylor 2014).
+A strong prefrontal gravity wave packet parallel to the front was observed from the aircraft, as described by Knippertz et al. (2010), but the similarity to the gravity waves evident in the 100-m simulation is not explored further here.
+Finally, it is also noted that the 100-m simulation appears to exhibit a numerical instability lying along the front from where it leaves the domain at the northern boundary.
+Together, these shortcomings of the 100-m simulation highlight the current limitations of trying to attain high-resolution simulations of nonstationary dynamic features such as fronts.
+Further, 100-m simulations with a larger domain will prove useful for understanding these processes, but they were not possible at the time of writing because of the computational cost.

-4.1 Integral measures of front intensity
+a.
+Integral measures of front intensity

-As discussed above, the design of the flight track as a closed circuit in a systemrelative sense allows a direct evaluation of the area-average vorticity (VOR) and divergence (DIV) values within the circuit.
-Stokes' and Gauss' theorems give respectively:

-$$VOR = -\frac{1}{A} \oint{\mathcal{C}} \mathbf{V} \cdot \mathbf{s} \, \mathrm{d}l \tag{5}$$ and where V is the horizontal wind, C is the shifted front-relative flight track, s and n are unit vectors pointing along and perpendicular to the left of the flight track respectively, A is the area enclosed by C and l is distance around the perimeter of C measured in the direction of the flight.
-Note that the shifted flight track is the appropriate contour for both the model data and the observations, despite the observations being taken along the unshifted flight track, because it is equivalent to viewing observations in a front-relative frame under the assumption that the fine-scale structure of the front is frozen in time.
-The negative sign in (5) arises because the aircraft flew clockwise around the circuit, whereas the mathematical convention is that circuit integrals are performed counter-clockwise.
+As discussed above, the design of the flight track as a closed circuit in a system-relative sense allows for direct evaluation of the area-average vorticity (VOR) and divergence (DIV) values within the circuit.
+The Stokes and Gauss theorems give and respectively, where V is the horizontal wind; $\mathscr{C}$ is the shifted front-relative flight track; s and n are unit vectors pointing along and perpendicular to the left of the flight track, respectively; A is the area enclosed by $\mathscr{C}$ ; and l is the distance around the perimeter of $\mathscr{C}$ measured in the direction of the flight.
+Note that the shifted flight track is the appropriate contour for both the model data and the observations, despite the observations being taken along the unshifted flight track, because it is equivalent to viewing observations in a front-relative frame under the assumption that the finescale structure of the front is frozen in time.
+The negative sign in (5) arises because the aircraft flew clockwise around the circuit, whereas the mathematical convention is that circuit integrals are performed counterclockwise.